-• Avoiding Sunburn – Everyone knows that sunburn hurts.
-You might not know how debilitating sunburn is until you have one, but the temporary affects you feel and see usually have consequences that linger into the future.
-Sunburn is strongly connected with serious types of skin cancer, and it also increases a person’s risk for melanoma.
+Sunburns are strongly connected with serious types of skin cancer, and it also increases a person’s risk of melanoma.
 Children are at a higher risk of being sunburned, and taking care of their skin at a young age will lessen the risk of skin cancer in the future.

 Whether young or old, sunscreen benefits every single person.
 The next time you hear someone complaining about being smothered from top to bottom with sunscreen, you can explain the benefits.